rulingAnts/bulk_audio_normalizer/README.md

 ## Preview mode (random spot check)

-- Use the Preview section to process a true random sample of files from your input folder with the current settings.
+- Use the Preview section to process a true random sample of files from your input folder with the current settings (capped at 50 files per run to keep it responsive).
-- You can play Original vs Preview side by side in-app and reveal files in Finder/Explorer.
+- A/B playback with waveforms, seek, select/loop a region, and reveal files in Finder/Explorer.
 - Previews are written to a temporary folder and do not touch your originals.

 ## Build distributables